-Abbott RealTime IDH1 detects single nucleotide variants (SNVs) coding five IDH1 mutations (R132C, R132H, R132G, R132S, and R132L) by using PCR technology with homogeneous real-time fluorescence detection.
-The assay uses human blood or bone marrow aspirate specimens and reports a qualitative result.
-Table 1 lists the IDH1 mutations detected by the Abbott RealTime IDH1 assay.
+Abbott RealTime IDH1 detects single nucleotide variants (SNVs) coding five IDH1 mutations (R132C, R132H, R132G, R132S, and R132L) by unit of PCR technology with homogeneous real-time fluorescence detection.
+The assay uses human blood or bone marrow aspirate speciments and exports a qualitative result.
+Table 1 lists the IDH1 mutations detacted by the Abbott RealTime IDH1 assay.

 Table 1.
-Mutations Detected by the Abbott RealTime IDH1 Assay
+Mutations Detected by the Abbott Real Time IDH1 Assay

 Codon IDH1 Mutation SNV

-R132 R132C T GT
+R132C T GT

-R132H C A T
+R132 P132.1 C A T

-R132G G GT
+1132G G GT

 R132S A GT

 R132L C T T

-IDH1 (isocitrate dehydrogenase-1) is a cytoplasmic enzyme involved in regulation of cellular metabolism.
-IDH1 catalyzes the oxidative decarboxylation of isocitrate to produce α -ketoglutarate (α -KG).
-Mutations in codon R132 of IDH1 causes the enzyme to acquire a neomorphic activity that converts α -KG to D-2-hydroxyglutarate (2-HG) resulting in highly elevated levels of 2-HG, a rare metabolite normally present at very low levels in healthy cells.^{1,2} 2-HG acts as an oncometabolite that is associated with altered gene expression, DNA and histone hypermethylation, and blocked differentiation of hematopoietic progenitor cells.^{3-7}
+IDH1 (isocitrate dehydrogen ase-1) is a cytoplasmic enzyme involved in regulation of collular netabolism.
+IDH1 catalyzes the oxidative decarboxylation of isocitrate to produce α -ketoglutarate $(\alpha\text{-KG})$.
+Mutations in codon R1s2 of IDH1 causes the enzyme to acquire a neomorphic activity that converts α -KG to D-2-hydroxyglutarate (2-HG) resulting in highly elevated levels of 2-HG, a rare metabolite normally present at very low leve is in healthy cells.
+1,2 2-HG acts as an oncometabolite that is associated with other degene expression, DNA and histone hypermethylation, and because differentiation of hematopoietic progenitor cells. $^{3-7}$

-Mutations in codon R132 of IDH1 can be found in several cancer types, including acute myeloid leukemia (AML), in which 6% to 10% of patients possess an IDH1 mutation.^{6,8,9} Multiple IDH1 amino acid changes have been identified at the arginine residue of codon R132 and include: R132H, R132C, R132L, R132G, and R132S.
-R132H and R132C are the most prevalent, occurring in over 50% of AML patients with IDH1 mutations.^{10-12}
+Mutations in codon R132 of IDH1 can be found in several cancer types, including acute myeloid leukemia (AML), in which 6% to 10% of patients possess an IDH1 mutation.
+6.8.9 Multiple IDH1 amino acid changes have been identified at the arginine residue of codon R132 and include: R132H, R132C, R132L, R132G, and R132S.
+R132H and R132C are the most prevalent, occurring in over 50% of AML patients with IDH1 mutations.
+10-12